My Gridcoin experiment is done

 Our Trip to Ghirardelli Square was via the Golden Gate Transit Ferry.
 It was more romantic than it sounds, especially for a couple of high school kids on a limited budget.

-It was nearing sunset, and it was perfect weather out on the bay.
+It was nearing sunset, and the weather was perfect out on the bay.
 Perfect for a new couple out in the city.
-And perfect for a picture of one of the more beautiful sunsets I had ever seen against an iconic landmark.
+It was perfect for a picture of one of the more beautiful sunsets I had ever seen against an iconic landmark.

-Back then we had cameras that only used film.
+Back then, we had cameras that only used film.
 You either took one shot and hoped for the best, or you took six and hoped that at least one of them would be usable.
-Generally when I was using my own film instead of the school’s I only took a single shot.
+Generally, when I used my own film instead of the school’s, I took only a single shot.
 Because of the fleeting nature of this sunset and quickly changing colors, I took six and only got one that I liked.
 It was my film, but this was worth the splurge.

-This was the days of film and PhotoShop was still a long way off.
-Computers were actually still a long way off.
-If I wanted something else in this shot, I would have to take another picture and sandwich it to this sunset picture.
+These were the days of film, and Photoshop was still a long way off.
+Affordable personal computers were actually still a long way off.
+If I wanted something else in this shot, I would have to take another picture and sandwich it into this sunset picture.

-So that was how a few weeks later and back in San Rafael, I captured a picture of a seagull in the front of my high school, which I later would add to the sunset.
+So that was how, a few weeks later, and back in San Rafael, I captured a picture of a seagull in front of my high school, which I later would add to the sunset.

-I overexposed the seagulls that I photographed so the lighting would somewhat match, and so the gulls would be surrounded by a washed-out background.
+I overexposed the seagulls I photographed so the lighting would somewhat match and the gulls would be surrounded by a washed-out background.

 When I chose the candidate to merge, I sliced the two cardboard holders apart and positioned the actual transparencies together.
 Then I re-mounted them into a new holder.